myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> ✨(Sid)ereal Fox @slimedrops.com 2023-07-07T19:19:41.699Z
+>
+> Hi!
+Wanna make a feed using the https://skyfeed.app/ tool?
+Here's an easy way to get started.
+Notes:
+- In the builder tool, you won't see the feed on the right hand side until it has posts to show (ex. - you haven't tagged anything yet.)
+It still works!
+- Might update a lil' slowly!
+Give it time.

+---

 > Shinya Kato 🤯 @shinyakato.dev 2023-07-12T13:40:43.667Z
 >
 > The program was right, but the results were not as expected… This was truly the work of the Satan 😨